-The linked hayfields of the 324-acre Hollow Fields reserve offer the Berkshires’ best view of Yokun Ridge, and abundant bobolinks nesting in the grasslands.
-The mown path through the fields connects to trails and wood roads in adjoining forestland, including a 45-acre parcel owned by the Richmond Conservation Commission.
+The 660+ acres of linked hayfields and forests of the Hollow Fields reserve offer the Berkshires’ best view of Yokun Ridge, and abundant bobolinks nesting in the grasslands.
+Enjoy walking the path through the fields or explore the trails and woods roads in adjoining forestland, including a 45-acre parcel owned by the Town of Richmond.

 Special features: Open fields, scenic views